veillette/physics-book/contents/ch30AppicationOfAtomicExcitationsAndDeexcitations.md

 Fluorescence can be induced by many types of energy input.
 Fluorescent paint, dyes, and even soap residues in clothes make colors seem brighter in sunlight by converting some UV into visible light.
-X rays can induce fluorescence, as is done in x-ray fluoroscopy to make brighter visible images.
+X-rays can induce fluorescence, as is done in x-ray fluoroscopy to make brighter visible images.
 Electric discharges can induce fluorescence, as in so-called neon lights and in gas-discharge tubes that produce atomic and molecular spectra.
 Common fluorescent lights use an